tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

       });
 ```

-`txn.txn_request` is widely used all over the front end code whenever we want to send request to the backend.
+`txn.txn_request` is widely used all over the frontend code whenever we want to send requests to the backend.
 Note the backend handle is always **async**.
-So you do not expect to get the response immediately.
-You will always need to query the result using `await txn.query_request` as the code below:
+So you shouldn't expect to get a response immediately.
+You'll always need to query the result using `await txn.query_request` as in the code below:

 ```
      rs = await txn.query_request('query_session_key', {
         tappIdB64: base.getTappId(),